 Full Details on All the Sleeping Bear Dunes Hiking Trails

-This list of Sleeping Bear Dunes hiking trails is organized according to the map.
-The numbers here correlate to the trail number on the map, making it easier for you to plan and prepare all of your Sleeping Bear Dunes hikes.
+The trail numbers here correlate to the trail numbers on the map, making it easier for you to plan and prepare for all of your Sleeping Bear Dunes hikes.

 1. Old Indian Trail

-- Distance: 2.7 miles
+• Distance: 2.7 miles

-- Route: Loop
+• Route: Loop

-- Difficulty: Easy
+• Difficulty: Easy

-- Time to Hike: 1.5 hours
+• Time to Hike: 1.5 hours

-- Elevation gain: 85 feet
+• Elevation gain: 85 feet

-- Dogs Permitted?
+• Dogs Permitted?
 Yes, seasonally from April 1-November 30

 This would be a great hike on a hot day.
-The trail is mostly shaded, except for the 0.2-mile spur to the lake, where you can dip your toes in midway through the hike.
+The trail is mostly shaded, except for the 0.2-mile spur to the lake, where you can dip your toes midway through the hike.

 How to get there: From the visitor center in Empire, head south on M-22 for about 13.
 8 miles.
 The parking lot will be on the right, marked by a large sign just before the turn.